 Like the Peter of Russian composer Sergei Prokofiev’s symphonic children’s story, Vassily Zaitsev (Jude Law, The Talented Mr. Ripley) was raised by his grandfather on a farm threatened by wolves.
 Unlike Prokofiev’s gentle Peter, Vassily is taught to shoot by his grandfather.
 When wolves invade their gates and attack their horses, Vassily fires — and misses.
 As his grandfather takes down the predators, Vassily tearfully apologizes.
 He’ll never miss again.

 Sept.
 20, 1942: Vassily and all remaining able-bodied Soviets are mobilized to defend Stalingrad at all costs.
-Director Jean-Jacques Annaud (Saving Private Ryan’s D-Day invasion sequence and translates it into Russian.
+Director Jean-Jacques Annaud (Seven Years in Tibet) tears a terrible page from Saving Private Ryan’s D-Day invasion sequence and translates it into Russian.
 Fortified Nazi machine gunners on shore and Nazi fighter planes darkening an already leaden sky spray a lethal hail of bullets onto boatloads of Red Army soldiers.
 Vassily luckily survives.